America's Fiscal Future

 Constantly changing financial markets — Treasury must consider the volume of securities to be issued at a given maturity in relation to changing market demands for Treasury securities.
 If the Treasury offers too much of any given security, it may have to pay a higher yield to attract investors.
 If the Treasury offers too little of a given security, it may reduce the security's liquidity in the secondary market, which, in the long run, may also increase the yield Treasury has to pay.

 Uncertain future borrowing needs — Policy changes and national economic performance are difficult to project and can quickly and substantially affect federal cash flow.
 For example, policy responses to external events like recessions, war, and emergencies (e.g., natural disasters such as hurricanes) can dramatically affect borrowing needs.

-Uncertainty about the debt limit — Delays in suspending or raising the debt limit (the statutory ceiling on the amount of total federal debt) can create debt and cash management challenges for the Treasury.
+Uncertainty about the debt limit — The debt limit (the statutory ceiling on the amount of total federal debt) is suspended through July 2021, at which time it will need to be either suspended again or raised.
+Delays in suspending or raising the debt limit can create debt and cash management challenges for the Treasury.
 Treasury has often used extraordinary actions, such as suspending investments or temporarily disinvesting securities held in federal employee retirement funds, to remain under the limit.
 For more information about the debt limit, read our WatchBlog post, “Debt Limit 101.”